 Death is a natural part of life and it will touch all children at some stage or other.
 In many cases, a grandparent or close elderly relative will be a child’s first experience with the concept and reality of death.
+It is also very likely that the death of an elderly relative will be the first funeral they ever attend.
+This can be tough for anybody, but if your child is old enough, they will understand that the Batesville casket their relative may be resting in (click here to learn more), the flowers that have been chosen to lay alongside it, have all been chosen to celebrate their life.
+Whilst it can be sad, it is a time to remember all the wonderful memories you had with your loved ones, and this will be important when it comes to mourning them.
 How any child grieves will depend on many things including age, gender, their developmental stage and the ways in which they normally cope with stress and anxiety.

 After the initial telling of bad news comes grief, as you and your child begin to make sense of a life without your loved one in it.
 How a child comes to this grief, and comes through it, will depend on many things.
 The age of your child has a lot to do with their processing of information and understanding of what is going on.